Semialachee Lodge

 Presently, the Order of the Arrow consists of nearly 300 lodges, which form approximately 48 sections in four regions.
 Leadership positions and voting rights are restricted to members under the age of 21.
 Through the program, members live up to the ideals of brotherhood, cheerfulness, and service set forth by E. Urner Goodman and Carroll A. Edson.

-Inducted members, known as Arrowmen or Brothers, are organized into local youth-led lodges that harbor fellowship, promote camping, and render service to Boy Scout councils and their communities.
+Inducted members, known as Arrowmen or Brothers, are organized into local youth-led lodges that harbor fellowship, promote camping, and render service to local councils and their communities.
 Each lodge corresponds to a BSA council in the area.
 Lodges are further broken down into chapters, which correspond to a district in scouting.
 Members wear identifying insignia on their uniforms, most notably the OA pocket flap that represents their individual OA lodge and the OA sash worn at official OA functions.
 The OA program sponsors several events, awards, and training functions.

 Mission